 4. Yes, dogs and chocolate can be a fatal combination.

 The theobromine and caffeine in chocolate can cause serious cardiovascular problems.
 “Rapid heart rate can then lead to abnormal heart rhythms, which in the worse-case scenario can even lead to the heart failing to beat properly and death,” Dr. Fausel explains.
 “It can also lead to neurologic signs.
 You might notice the pet being jittery, possibly with tremors, or just acting very restless, anxious and more excited than normal.”

 “The first thing to do would be to call either a local or emergency veterinary clinic, or if you have a number to a poison-control center for pets, call that number directly and try to get an idea from those folks what action you need to take,” Dr. Fausel says.
-(Charges apply when calling poison-control hotlines..
+Note that charges apply when calling poison-control hotlines..
 The most known one is the ASPCA Animal Poison Control’s Center Phone Number, which is 888-426-4435.
 You can call 24 hours a day, every day of the year.
 According to the ASPCA, it’s important that you collect the evidence — any remaining packaging from the chocolate candy or treats so you can your veterinarian or the poison control center know: